coreyyangsmith/coursera-django_for_everybody/README.md

 * Week 5: Owned Rows
 * Week 6: Many to Many Data Models

-## Course 4: Using JavaScript, JQueyr, and JSON in Django
+## Course 4: Using JavaScript, JQuery, and JSON in Django
 ##### Lecture
 In this final course, we look at an introduction and history to JavaScript and how it can be used to manipulate the virutal DOM to help us work with web pages dynamically.
 We explore JavaScript syntax and functions, as well as other FP and OOP parts of JavaScript.
 Afterwards, we explore how to jQuery libary came about, and how we can use it in our project for DOM manipulation and event handling.
 Additionally, we learn the JSON format and how to serialize/deserialize this request type with Django.
 Finally, we receive an introduction to AJAX and explore how it can be used to create Single Page Applications (SPA).